CarlosJCCardoso/NorthwindDatawarehouse/README.md

 This project consisted of designing a data warehouse for the well known Northwind database.

-Further details can be seen in the Final Report
+Further details can be seen in the Final Report pdf